Arju2003/BuildingBuddy/README.md

 Enter this mode by clicking **View** – **My Locations** or press `Ctrl + L`.
 This interface is designed to manage user-created POIs.
 Please note that the user cannot create new POIs in this mode.

 ## Discovery Mode
-Enter this mode by clicking **Discovery** (Windows user: <code>Alt + D</code>, Mac user: <code>control + option + D</code>) using the search bar located at the bottom left on all screens except the splash screen.
+Enter this mode by clicking **Discover** (Windows user: <code>Alt + D</code>, Mac user: <code>control + option + D</code>) using the search bar located at the bottom left on all screens except the splash screen.
 The user can browse all the POIs across all the buildings or search for a specific POI.
 To view all POIs across the buildings, simply hit <b>Go</b>.
 The search bar will also take you to any floor when the search phrase is a <i>building + floor code</i> shortcut (e.g. MC2F).
 Learn more in the FAQ section below.

 ## Focus Mode
 In Bookmark Manager, My Locations Manager, Search Mode, and Discovery Mode, if the user clicks on any POI on the list, that highlighted POI will be the only POI shown on the screen.
 Despite that, the user can still click on other POIs on this map, even if their icons do not show up until you click.
 To unhighlight a POI, you may close the POI reader/editor by clicking **Cancel** or **[x]**, or simply clicking on the highlighted POI again.
 To view all the POIs on a floor map at once, click **Discover** in the menu or use the search bar with the <i>building + floor code</i> shortcut (see the FAQ section below).